anitab-org/open-source-day/_pages/learning-track.md

 ## Overcoming the Fear of Contributing to Open

 If you’re feeling uncertain about contributing to an open source project for the first time, I understand.
 Navigating the open source space can feel intimidating.
-In this talk, audience members will learn how to confidently navigate the open source space and gain inspiration to make their first contribution.åå
+In this talk, audience members will learn how to confidently navigate the open source space and gain inspiration to make their first contribution.

 <details>
   <summary>This workshop will be led by: Rizel Scarlett</summary>